eadsjr/pgdoc/doc/node/Errors.md

-err.code          // An error code that should be unique for this kind of pgdoc error. err.label         // A brief label that indicates the kind of error. err.description   // A detailed description of the error. err.args          // The parameters passed into the function call that failed. err.wrapped       // This is null, or contains a wrapped error object from another source.
+err.code          // An error code that should be unique for this kind of pgdoc error. err.label         // A brief label that indicates the kind of error. err.description   // A detailed description of the error. err.params        // The parameters passed into the function call that failed. err.wrapped       // This is null, or contains a wrapped error object from another source.

 err = {